jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 I’m hoping you had something better to do than watch.
 Either way, I’ll fill you in.
 This was my first fight on television, and I got stopped in the 1st round.

-Anytime you have two men over 200 lbs in a boxing ring, someone is likely to get knocked out.
+Someone is likely to get knocked out whenever you have two men over 200 lbs in a boxing ring.
 It doesn't matter how sharp your footwork is or how much sparring you had in preparation for the fight.
 Your fists are wrapped liked a cast and placed into boxing gloves designed to multiply and transmit your force.

 My opponent (quite the affable fellow outside the ring) landed a tremendous short right over my jab, and the fight was a short night after that.
 I tried to fight back, but I couldn't recover from the knockdown in enough time to beat the referee's count.